-airmail collection by Admin
+airmail collection by Jessica Hodges

 I realized today that airmail envelopes were not designed to be cute.
 Why is it that all design and craft blogs think they are?
 I love them.
 The red and blue stripes on the outside are cheery and look, the ones we sell have airplanes on the envelope liner!
 Here’s a little history on airmail from wikipedia: